fireship-io/fireship.io/hugo/content/snippets/algolia-instantsearch-angular.md

 ---

 {{< box emoji="👀" >}}
-This tutorial is an extension of the [Algolia Cloud Functions Guide](/lessons/algolia-cloud-functions/).
+This tutorial is an extension of the <a href="/lessons/algolia-cloud-functions/">Algolia Cloud Functions Guide</a>.
 You must have the Cloud Functions deployed to start making instant search queries from your frontend app.
 {{< /box >}}

 ## Install Instantsearch